FORFUSCO

 A 2,700-man strong force, the FORFUSCO is the fourth organic force of the French Navy.

-Naval Fusiliers
+Sailor Riflemen

-Groups and companies of marines are dedicated to the protection of sensitive naval sites (eg military ports, naval aviation bases, communications transmission stations, ammunition depots).
-The marines are also an integral part of buildings as domestic service - called "bidellerie" in navy slang.
+Battalions and companies of sailors are dedicated to the protection of sensitive naval sites (eg military ports, naval aviation bases, communications transmission stations, ammunition depots).
+The sailors are also an integral part of buildings as domestic service - called "bidellerie" in navy slang.

-There are seven companies of marines (CIFUSIL), which provide protection for the following sites:
+There are seven companies of sailors (CIFUSIL), which provide protection for the following sites: